etomboulian/JavaLearning/Java - The Complete Reference 12th/Ch 8 - Inheritance/readme.md

 ## Local Variable Type Inference and Inheritance

+Recall that a superclass reference can refer to a derived class object, and this is part of Java's support for polymorphism.
+However when using LVTI, the inferred type of a variable is based on the declared type of its initializer.
+If the initializer is of the superclass type, that will be the inferred type of the variable.

+[TypeInferenceAndInheritance](code/TypeInferenceAndInheritance.java) gives an example which demonstrates this.
+Because the function which returns one of the polymorphic classes has a return type of MyClass, every object reference created by a return value from that function will be MyClass regardless if the actual object is a derived class object.

 ## The Object Class

 There is one special class, Object, defined by Java.
 All other classes are subclasses of Object.
 Object is a superclass of all other classes.
 A reference variable of type Object can refer to an object of any other class.